 Entertaining goes into overdrive from early December through to the big New Year’s Eve celebrations.
 To avoid a debt hangover, party smarter, not harder.
 If you are hosting a gathering, ask everyone to bring a dish as well as something to drink.
 This could not only save money but it could also save you the stress of preparing everything yourself.

-"Set yourself a budget, look for discounts and buy food in bulk from wholesale markets", says Hutchinson.
+"Set yourself a budget, look for discounts and buy food in bulk from wholesale or farmers’ markets", says Hutchinson.

 6. Use credit wisely

 Before you begin spending, it's a good idea to review your credit card.
 Australians' average credit card debt currently stands at around $4,074 per cardholder, with an annual interest bill of $700 if the interest rate is between 15% to 20%1.
 The interest alone could buy a lot of Christmas presents.
 So if you plan to give your credit card a workout this Christmas consider shopping around for a good card deal.

 7. Holiday at home